ernnies/AI-T/README.md

 ### Step 6: Interact with Your Contract

 You can now interact with your deployed NFT contract using ethers.js.
-You might also want to add functions in your deployment script to mint new NFTs, transfer them, etc.
+You might also want to add functions in your deployment script to mint new